After 3 months, Russia still bogged down in Ukraine war

 A little over a month into the invasion, Russia effectively acknowledged the failure of its blitz and pulled troops back from areas near Kyiv, declaring a shift of focus to the eastern industrial region of the Donbas, where Moscow-backed separatists have been fighting Ukrainian forces since 2014.

 To be sure, Russia has seized significant chunks of territory around the Crimean Peninsula that Moscow annexed eight years ago.
-It also has managed to cut Ukraine off completely from the Sea of Azov, finally securing full control over the key port of Mariupol after a siege that prevented some of its troops from fighting elsewhere while they battled diehard Ukrainian forces holed up in massive steelworks.
+It also has managed to cut Ukraine off completely from the Sea of Azov, finally securing full control over the key port of Mariupol after a siege that prevented some of its troops from fighting elsewhere while they battled diehard Ukrainian forces.

 But the offensive in the east seems to have bogged down as well, as Western arms flow into Ukraine to bolster its outgunned army.